denniemok/pango-lineage-to-who-label/README.md

 </details>

 <details>
-  <summary>Lineage Alias Mapping</summary>
+  <summary>Lineage Aliasing</summary>
   <br>
-  Alias mapping is the process of finding aliases of a PANGO lineage.
+  Aliasing is the process of finding aliases of a PANGO lineage.
 This involves identifying the shorter, simplified alias that corresponds to a more complex lineage name in the PANGO system.
   <br><br>
   For example, mapping "B.1.1.529.1" to its shorter alias "BA.1" would be considered alias mapping.
   <br><br>